-The Board seeks to follow best practice in corporate governance appropriate to the Company’s size and in accordance with the regulatory framework that applies to AIM and ESM companies.
+The Board seeks to follow best practice in corporate governance appropriate to the Company’s size and in accordance with the regulatory framework that applies to AIM and Euronext Growth companies.

 The Quoted Companies Alliance (QCA) has published a corporate governance code for small and medium sized quoted companies, which includes a standard of minimum best practice for AIM companies and recommendations for reporting corporate governance matters (QCA Code).
 The QCA code is constructed around ten broad principles which the Company has chosen to apply to ensure good governance practices are in place.